 Ever wanted to learn more about Stirling Castle, the Battle of Bannockburn and Wallace Monument while on the go?
 Now you can with two interactive smart screens installed in Mar Place, near Stirling Castle, and Friars Street.
 Available in a variety of languages and providing assistance for people with disabilities, it’s a great way to showcase Stirling’s attractions and experiences.

 World of Dinosaurs at Blair Drummond Safari Park

-Blair Drummond celebrated a dino-mite birthday in 2020!
-To mark its 50th anniversary, more than 20 life-size animated dinosaurs have been welcomed to the brand-new World of Dinosaurs attraction.
-Enter through the Jurassic Park-style gates and get up close and personal with lots of different dinosaurs including the Tyrannosaurus Rex and the largest dinosaur of them all, a 21-m Diplodocus.
+More than 20 life-size animated dinosaurs have been welcomed to the World of Dinosaurs attraction at Blair Drummond.
+Enter through the Jurassic Park-style gates and get up close and personal with lots of different dinosaurs including the Tyrannosaurus Rex and the largest dinosaur of them all, a 21 metre Diplodocus.

 Looking for more new places to discover across Scotland?
 Here are some articles to help get you started: